prisma-labs/graphql-framework-experiment/docs/api/modules/main/exports/schema.md

 })
 ```

 `schema.importType` can also be used to add types from an existing GraphQL schema into your Nexus schema.
-This is useful to incrementally adopt Nexus if you already have a schema-first GraphQL schema.
+This is useful to incrementally adopt Nexus if you already have a GraphQL schema built with a different technology than Nexus.

 ##### Example: Adding types from a schema-first schema